 Eye diseases and micronutrients

-What is my risk for eye diseases?
+What is my risk of eye diseases?

-The more questions are answered with "yes", the greater the individual risk of eye diseases could be and the more important preventive measures are.
+The more questions that are answered with “yes”, the greater the individual risk of eye diseases could be and the more important preventive measures are.

 • Are you often exposed to the sun or bright light (solarium, work)?